What’s worse than being run over by a steam roller? Answer: Being run over by two steam rollers!

 Being under Peter’s covering, I had to obey, and so I did.
 Philip wrote a letter back responding positively to the invitation.
 As I lay reading it, Father did a miraculous work in my heart.
 I fell in love with my husband again!
 It lasted just long enough to bring me through the next part of this fiery trial.

 Philip came back.
-I got pregnant with my next son, Gabriel, named for the archangel.
+I got pregnant with our next son, Gabriel, named for the archangel.
 He was my message from Father He still loved me after the second steam roller drove over me.
 That was soon to occur.
 It was told me much later that almost as soon as Philip returned, Peter got sick with an eye problem.

 Everything was okay for a few weeks.
-Philip had done some hard spiritual work in PNG getting clean of his anger.
+Philip had done some hard spiritual work in PNG getting clean from his anger.
 With Peter and my help he had an amazing deliverance from many demons.
 The next day I told him I thought I was pregnant.
 My beautiful husband went into fear of responsibility, now for a wife and three children, and pulled out a knife.

 I grabbed my two little ones and ran for our lives.
 All the fear that I had worked so hard to overcome came flooding back.
 All of Philip’s demons cast out the day before gleefully re-entered him bringing with them seven times as many friends.
 Needless to say we all walked on eggshells for the next month or so until Philip returned to PNG.
 I was totally consumed with fear of Kay also.